haejiyun/Advanced-Statistics/README.md

 - **[Python] Sentiment Analysis with NLP**<br/>
 Project : [On-going]()<br/>
-Sentiment Analysis of Airbnb users in Paris before and after 2024 Paris Olympics period in order to get insight on how the quality of Airbnb offers during this period were polluted and deteriorated.
+Sentiment Analysis of Airbnb listings in Paris during different periods to study the impact of mass tourism on the Airbnb accomodations.
 <br/>

 - **[Python] Classification with Machine Learning Algorithms**<br/>